salilab/imp/doc/introduction.md

 A module contains classes,
 methods and data which are related and controlled by a set of authors.
-The names of the authors, the license for the module, its version and an overview of the module can be found on the module main page (eg IMP::example).
+The names of the authors, the license for the module, its version and an overview of the module can be found on the module main page (e.g. IMP::example).
 See the "Namespaces" tab above for a complete list of modules in this version of \imp.

 ## Understanding what is going on ## {#introduction_understanding}